Utah Resort Roundup: What Kind of Vacation do I Want?

 So, the big question is, “What kind of vacation do I want?”

 If you’re reading this article, then you’re wondering, “What’s beyond Park City?”
 The eponymous resort and its next-door neighbor, Deer Valley, are Utah’s best-known and most-lauded attracting thousands of skiers annually.
-This quaint and growing mountain town will also open a third resort December 2019, Woodward Park City, an action sports center.
-This world-class facility will offer kid and adult training and camps centered around action sports, with a special focus on ski and snowboarding activities.
-In addition to terrain parks, half pipes and ski runs, the resort will include lighted and lift-serviced tubing.
+This quaint and growing mountain town is also home to Woodward Park City, an action sports center.
+This world-class facility offers kid and adult training and camps centered around action sports, with a special focus on ski and snowboarding activities.
+In addition to terrain parks, half pipes and ski runs, the resort includes lighted and lift-serviced tubing.

 If you want a more romantic getaway complete with skiing, hiking, dining and even film screening options (honey, if you’re reading this before Valentine’s Day ... ), then Sundance Mountain Resort near Provo is a great choice.
 Perched on the back of Mount Timpanogos, the giant, flat-topped behemoth visible from as far away as Park City and the Cottonwoods, Sundance is an intimate resort featuring a base area surrounded by trees and ponds and cabins (and great food and wine) that absolutely define “rustic elegance.”
 Yes, the skiing is great, too, but Sundance is so ridiculously beautiful, you’ll be blown away just riding the lift.